Caramel Apple Pie

 One of the things that I enjoy, and that I missed doing for a few years, is apple picking.
 I finally went in St. Louis last year right before Alex and I moved.
 So I decided I had to see if there was a good orchard in New Jersey where I could get good apples.
 The one I heard of was near Philly, so I drove up there when my parents came to visit.

 We got so many apples.
 Somehow apple pie came up.
 Mom wondered if you could make it without cinnamon, and I didn’t see why not.
 I told my mom that I would make an apple pie as long as I didn’t have to find the recipe for it.
-She found this Caramel Apple Pie recipe on All Recipes.
+She found Chef John’s Caramel Apple Pie recipe on All Recipes.